Week 3: Types of Nonprofits/NGOs — A Global Overview

 • Donors, regulators, and communities evaluate them differently.

-• It supports responsible growth, funding, and longterm planning.
+• It supports responsible growth, funding, and long-term planning.

 International bodies also use NGO as the umbrella term.
 For example, the United Nations recognizes NGOs as essential civil society partners and grants consultative status through ECOSOC to those meeting accountability and governance requirements. [ecosoc.un.org]

-Across countriesfrom the U.S. to the U.K. to Nigeriathe common thread is clear:
+Across countries from the U.S. to the U.K. to Nigeria the common thread is clear:

-These organizations are publicbenefit institutions, not private property.
+- These organizations are public benefit institutions, not private property.

-2. The Major Categories of Nonprofits/NGOs (Global Overview)
+The Major Categories of Nonprofits/NGOs (Global Overview)

-In Weeks 410, we will take each category individually for a deeper educational dive.
+This week provides a broad map.
+In Weeks 4-10, we will take each category individually for a deeper educational dive.

 Below are the seven major nonprofit/NGO categories recognized across international frameworks, national regulators, and global evaluators like Charity Navigator and the UN.

-A) Education & Research Organizations
+1) Education & Research Organizations

-Examples: Universities, publicbenefit schools, research institutes, libraries, museums.
+Examples: Universities, public benefit schools, research institutes, libraries, museums.

-These institutions advance public knowledge, learning, and cultural preservation.
+- These institutions advance public knowledge, learning, and cultural preservation.
 In the U.S., they fall under educational/scientific purposes listed in 501(c)(3).

 Typical accountability focus: